What is LASER?

 Class 1 and Class 2 lasers help to treat skin-related problems.
 Their penetration into tissues deeper than the skin is limited.
 Most of these lasers can be purchased online and used in the home by essentially anyone.
 They are safe and have few risks.

 For conditions affecting muscles, nerves, and joints, a Class 3B or Class 4 laser is preferred.
 Both can produce results below the skin surface.
 The critical differences between Class 3B and Class 4 lasers are: depth of penetration and wavelength.
 Class 4 lasers have deeper penetration and a stronger laser energy.
 Both have cautionary risks and should be used by trained and certified technicians.
 These lasers can be found in medical and health-oriented businesses.
+Our office uses the efficient and therapeutic Class 4 Laser.

 Understandably, with more power, there should be more attention to safety and supervision.
 The administration of Class 3B and Class 4 laser therapy should be performed by individuals trained and certified by the laser manufacturer.

 When properly administered, laser therapy can be safe and helpful for many debilitating conditions.
-Patients feels no more than a warming sensation and have described it as soothing and relaxing.
+Patients feel no more than a warming sensation and have described it as soothing and relaxing.
 Yet, it is the light that does all the work.

 The FDA has already recognized the health benefits of laser therapy and has